Datasets API¶

 Explanation of all the fields in the received response/newly created dataset:

-• id An internal database identifier in Metax.
+An internal database identifier in Metax.identifier

-• deprecated When files are deleted or unfrozen from IDA, any datasets containing those files are marked as “deprecated”, and the value of this field will be set to True.
-The value of this field may have an effect in other services, when displaying the dataset contents.
+When files are deleted or unfrozen from IDA, any datasets containing those files are marked as “deprecated”, and the value of this field will be set toTrue

-• preservation_state The PAS status of the record.
+The PAS status of the record.removed

-• removed Value will be True when the record is deleted.
+when the record is deleted.date_created

-• date_created Date when record was created.
+Date when record was created.user_created

-• user_created Identifier of the user who created the record.
+Identifier of the user who created the record.

 Caution

-While in test environments using the internal id fields will work in place of the string-form unique identifiers (identifier field), and are very handy for that purpose, in production environment they should never be used, since in some situations they can change without notice and may result in errors or accidentally referring to unintended objects, while the longer identifiers will be persistent, and are always safe to use.
-Example how to use the internal id field to retrieve a dataset: https://metax.demo.fairdata.fi/rest/datasets/12 (note: assuming there exists a record with the id: 12)
+field), and are very handy for that purpose, in production environment they should never be used, since in some situations they can change without notice and may result in errors or accidentally referring to unintended objects, while the longer identifiers will be persistent, and are always safe to use.
+Example how to use the internal id

 Errors: Required fields missing

 Try to create a dataset with required fields missing.
-Below example is missing the required field data_catalog.
+Below example is missing the required field data_catalog

 import requests